 NEP Deploys Two New HD Production Trucks in Brazil

+BR1 and BR2 Bring World-Class HD Production Capabilities to Broadcast Clients for Coverage of High-Profile Brazilian Sports Events
-PITTSBURGH — Casablanca Online will deploy NEP’s BR1 and BR2, new mobile production units designed specifically for the Brazilian outside broadcast market, as part of a production and transmission solution.

-BR1 is a 12-meter, single-expansion trailer that was built to meet the live production requirements of Brazilian broadcasters.
-BR2 is a 14-meter vehicle, originally from NEP’s U.K. fleet, which has been completely repurposed and refitted for HD production in Brazil.
+PITTSBURGH -- March 26, 2013 -- NEP today announced the launch of BR1 and BR2, new mobile production units designed specifically for the Brazilian outside broadcast (OB) market.
+BR1 is a 12-meter, single-expansion trailer that was built from the ground up to meet the live production requirements of Brazilian broadcasters.
+BR2 is a 14-meter vehicle, originally from NEP's U.K. fleet, which has been completely repurposed and refitted for HD production in Brazil.
+Both trucks will be operated as part of a complete OB production and transmission solution by Casablanca Online (CBO), Brazil's leading provider of digital satellite newsgathering vehicles and services.

-“With so many high-profile international events on the horizon in Brazil — the World Cup and the 2016 Summer Games, just to name two — we now have powerful resources deployed there to meet the needs of all types of mobile productions,” said Mike Fernander, president and general manager of NEP.
+"With these two trucks, NEP is now in the top tier of Brazilian mobile production providers.
+Through our partnership with CBO, we're able to bring our world-renowned OB expertise, depth of resources, and reliability to Brazilian broadcast customers," said Mike Fernander, president and general manager of NEP.
+"With so many high-profile international events on the horizon in Brazil -- the World Cup and the 2016 Summer Games, just to name two -- we now have powerful resources deployed there to meet the needs of all types of mobile productions."

-BR1 and BR2 include production, recording and playback, audio and routing equipment.

-BR2 includes a range of HD systems including a Sony MVS-8000A switcher, Calrec Sigma digital audio console, 12 Grass Valley HD cameras, four EVS HD video servers and tape options for both SD and HD.

 NEP provides maintenance, engineering training, and account management support for both trucks.
-CBO is operating the equipment as part of a package of production and uplink services for Brazilian and international broadcast clients covering live sports and entertainment events.
+CBO is operating the equipment as part of a complete package of production and uplink services for Brazilian and international broadcast clients covering major live sports and entertainment events in the country.

 The latest product and technology information